 Caxton acknowledges that the ability of its RE projects to become dispatchable (base-load capability) is a reality and when coupled with the exponential technological advancement of Battery Energy Storage Systems ("BESS") at reducing prices, BESS will become increasingly viable for hybrid projects.
-This will form a second phase, post the roll out of the procured PV systems.
+The BESS at Cartons and Labels Industria is being augmented and upgraded as a Proof of Concept with an updated Plant Controller, which will enable peak arbitrage.
+Further opportunities for BESS installations are being evaluated.
+This will form a second phase, post the rollout of the procured PV systems.